petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/creating-and-assigning-roles-to-claritys-users.md

 ## Conclusion

-Great!
-For now, you've finished setting up Clarity's users, user groups, and roles.
-Next, we'll turn our attention to building Clarity's website.
+Congratulation!
+You've completed Module 4: Security and Identity Management.
+Throughout this module, you've learned best practices for authenticating and authorizing users in Liferay DXP.
+You also finished setting up Clarity's users, user groups, and roles for their public enterprise website.

+In the next module, you'll learn about building sites with Liferay.

 Next Up: [Module 5: Site Building](../module-5-site-building.md)